wezm/wezm.net/content/technical/2019/01/linux-conf-au-rust-epaper-badge.md

 </figure>

 On day 2 I had had several people suggest that I needed a QR code for the URL.
 Turns out entering an IP address on a phone keyboard is tedious.
-So after talks that evening I added a QR code to the display.
+So that evening I added a QR code to the display.
 It's dynamically generated and contains the same URL that is shown on the display.
 There were several good crates to choose from.
-Ultimately I picked one that didn't have any image dependencies, which allowed my to convert the data into embedded-graphics pixels.
+Ultimately I picked one that didn't have any image dependencies, which allowed me to convert the data into embedded-graphics pixels.
 The change was a success, most people scanned the QR code from this point on.